 Wolverine’s Grey and Black costume will go down as the second-best costume he has ever worn no matter how many costume changes he has yet to go through.

-In all the instances of Marvel superheroes who have changed costumes and grew in unimaginable ways, none may provide a better example than Storm.
+In all the instances of Marvel superheroes who have changed costumes and grown in unimaginable ways, none may provide a better example than Storm.
 Before her costume change Storm was a great character with an unmemorable costume.
 After her change, she was a great character with one of the best costumes in comic history.

-During the 1980s, Storm dropped her very average costume and began rocking an all leather and mohawk look.
+During the 1980s, Storm dropped her very average costume and began rocking an all-leather and mohawk look.
 The look was a drastic change over anything we had seen her in up to this point.
 Although it could’ve been poorly received, it wasn’t and over the years she has gone back to it.
 More than just a great look, however, the costume became a metaphor for her character.
 Storm has used the haircut to signify when she’s either about to experience or is experiencing change.

 3. Jean Grey